 We know Botox works by relaxing the muscle, which relaxes the overlying skin from constantly contracting with the muscle movement, so you don’t get wrinkles.
 The question is, what age should you get Botox?
 It all depends on a number of circumstances including skin, lifestyle and age.
-We explain the common areas of concerns for Botox for those in their 20s, 30s, 40s, 50s and 60s.
+We explain the common areas of concerns for Botox for those in their 20s, 30s, 40s, 50s and 60s and when to start Botox.
 We also delve into what exactly is preventative Botox and what age can you get it.

 What age should you get Botox?